csc301-2024-s/deliverable-1-37-edunexus/deliverables/D2/sub-team-3_report.md

 ## 2. Individual contributions explaining who did what.

+Kenneth Chan
+- Create the database structure
-Kenneth Chan - created the database structure, write the code for database.js, tested until teacher, write the Electorn front-end until teacher
+- Write the code for database.js, Electorn front-end for user, student and teacher, first draft for readme and report
+- Test the code for user, student and teacher

 Carson Zhang -